mikedepetris/Foundations_of_HPC_2022_final_project/README.md

 AMD provide its own implementation of standard BLAS routine, this implementation is provided in the `BLIS` library, <a href="https://developer.amd.com/amd-aocl/blas-library/"> available here </a>.
-There is also the source code on github.
+There is also the source code on GitHub.

 Download it:
 ```